DanielRadu14/Q-Learning-Taxi-Driver/README.md

 Press R to choose a configuration.
 Press P to execute the best action given your current state in the game.

-W,A,S,D helps you control the Taxi with no restrictions.
+W,A,S,D help you control the Taxi with no restrictions.